 The Company currently maintains formal stock option and RSUs plans (the "Plans"), under which stock options have been granted and may be granted to purchase a number equal to up to 10% of the Company's issued capital from time to time.
 On April 15, 2016, the board of directors of Avino, acting upon the recommendations of the Compensation Committee, implemented a restricted share unit plan (the "RSU Plan") for the issuance of up to a maximum of 870,560 restricted share units ("RSUs") to qualifying directors, officers, employees, and consultants, upon certain vesting restrictions to be determined by the board of directors, for any RSUs awarded.
 The RSU Plan was approved by the shareholders of Avino on May 27, 2016.
-On September 2, 2016, 700,000 RSUs were granted to officers and directors and 90,000 RSUs to employees and consultants for an aggregate total of 790,000 RSUs, which vest at the rate of one-third annually, until fully vested over three years from the date of the awards, and provided that these designated persons are continuously employed with or providing services to Avino.
-2,500 RSUs were subsequently cancelled during 2016.
-None of such RSUs have yet been vested.
+On September 2, 2016, 790,000 RSUs were granted to officers, directors, employees, and consultants and on September 20, 2017, a total of 80,500 RSUs were granted to officers, directors, employees, and consultants.
+The RSUs vest at the rate of one-third annually, until fully vested over three years from the date of the awards, and provided that these designated persons are continuously employed with or providing services to Avino.
+18,676 RSUs were subsequently cancelled during 2017.